 Our comprehensive Building & Pest Inspection report gives you the Peace of Mind and knowledge you need to complete, renegotiate, or terminate, this property purchase with confidence.
 One or more photos are included to highlight each defect.

-MOISTURE is by far the Number 1 cause of COSTLY building defects and ALL termite problems.
-We apply our Moisture Meter extensively to identify defects relating to leaking and dampness issues, commonly found in the wet areas.
+WATER IS, hands down, the #1 CAUSE OF COSTLY Building Defects and ALL Termite Problems.
+We heavily utilize our moisture meters to identify problems relating to leaking and dampness issues, most commonly found in wet areas.

 We conduct the electrical checks that we can by law, including turning on light switches to check for flickering; the condition of the meter box; plus the presence of smoke alarms and safety switches.